PackeTsar/meraki-cli/README.md

 In order to operate Meraki-CLI you need to input your Meraki API key using one of two methods:

-1. Saving your API key as an environment variable using `export MERAKI_DASHBOARD_API_KEY=12345`
+1. Saving your API key as an environment variable using:
+  - Windows: `set MERAKI_DASHBOARD_API_KEY=12345`
+  - MacOS/Linux: `export MERAKI_DASHBOARD_API_KEY=12345`
   - Once saved as an environment variable, you don't need to use the `-k` option when running commands
 2. Use the `-k 12345` or `--apiKey 12345` argument at the top level of the command like `meraki -k 12345`

 You can obtain a Meraki API key by logging into the Meraki dashboard and clicking your user name in the top right corner and browsing to **My profile** then view the 'API Access' section near the bottom of the page.
 Then click on the '**Generate new API key**' button and copy down your new API key before saving.
 It will be a long hexadecimal string.